-not convenient.
+If the petition conforms with all requirements, the clerk must call an election to determine whether the commissioner will be recalled.
+The election will be held on a Tuesday 30 to 40 days after the date of the certificate of notice unless that day is not convenient.
 The board of commissioners and the municipal clerk must make all preparations for the recall election and provide for the funding of the election.
 Funds may be raised for this purpose in "any convenient manner."

-A petition to nominate a replacement for the commissioner subject to possible recall must be signed by at least fifteen percent of the legal voters of the municipality.
+A petition to nominate a replacement for the commissioner subject to possible recall must be signed by at least 15 percent of the legal voters of the municipality.
 Any person who signs a petition but is not an elector will be guilty of a misdemeanor.
 If the clerk finds the nominating petition deficient, the clerk shall return it so that it may be corrected and resubmitted within three days.
 The clerk must provide in writing the reasons for returning it.
-If the commissioner subject to recall resigns within three days after the certificate of notice is served on him, the election of a successor will proceed in the same manner as if the recall election were also required.
+If the commissioner subject to recall resigns within three days provided merely for guidance.
+N.J.S.A.
+40:75-47.
+"Substantial" conformity with the forms is sufficient.